alpharesearch/FramePack/README.md

 # Notes

-This repo just adds a command-line interface for batch processing.
+This repo just adds a command-line interface via generate_cli.py for batch processing.